FIameCaster/prism-code-editor/readme.md

 This library does not support any Prism plugins since Prism hooks have been removed.
 Behavior like the [Highlight Keywords](https://prismjs.com/plugins/highlight-keywords/) plugin is included.

 Some grammars have had small changes, most notably markup tags' grammar.
-So Prism themes will work to style the tokens, but there can be som slight differences.
+So Prism themes will work to style the tokens, but there can be some slight differences.

 PrismJS automatically adds the global regex flag to the pattern of greedy tokens.
 This has been removed, so if you're using your own Prism grammars, you might have to add the global flag to the greedy tokens.